-I am a Senior Lecturer in ICT at Newman University, where I have been since 2007.
-Prior to that I was a lecturer in Multimedia and IT at Birmingham City University.
+I am currently Programme Team Leader for Computing at Arden University.
+I was previously a Senior Lecturer in ICT at Newman University and a lecturer in Multimedia and IT at Birmingham City University.

 I am interested in the use of mobile technologies in teaching.
 For my PhD I am investigating the extent to which frameworks for mobile learning adequately address the pedagogical aspects of learning via mobile devices across different cultural contexts.
 I'm particularly interested in:

 I am a gadget freak!
 I think mobile technologies have the potential to transform how people consume learning and therefore it's important to be able to deliver learning objects that are accessible across a wide range of devices, particularly in developing countries.

 HEA Residents and Visitors project: a successful bid to work with David White from Oxford University and Alison Cornu at the HEA on a project that investigates what motivates different types of engagement with the digital environment for learning.

 HEA Changing the Learning Landscape project on digital literacies: a funded project to develop a self assessment tool for use on mobile devices.
 This web 'app', designed for mobile devices, builds on a framework developed at the University of Exeter as the basis of a set of questions that enable students to reflect on their digital literacies in order to highlight areas of weakness.